When you'll get your first payment

 You recently became a resident of Australia

 If you’re a new resident of Australia you may have to wait 104 weeks.
 Read more about the newly arrived residents waiting period.

 You recently moved and it reduced your chances of finding work

-If you moved in the 6 months before claiming and it reduced your chances of getting a job you may have to wait 26 weeks.
+You may have to wait 26 weeks if you moved in the 6 months before claiming.
+This is where your move reduces your chances of getting a job.
 Read more about the moving to an area of lower employment prospects exclusion period.

 You’ve had a compensation payment

 If you’ve had a lump sum compensation payment you may have to wait.
 The time you have to wait depends on the amount of your lump sum payment.
 Use our estimator or contact us for information about your compensation preclusion period.